 LifeLinks is committed to the prevention and early detection of abuse and/or neglect of children/tamariki and young people/rangatahi.
 In all interactions with children, young people and their families/whānau LifeLinks is guided by the principle that the welfare and interests of the Tamariki and Rangatahi are the first and paramount consideration.
 LifeLinks staff will ensure that early and appropriate action is taken when abuse and/or neglect is suspected.

-Project Facilitator (12-month Fixed Term)
+Project Facilitator (Disability Support Services 12-month Fixed Term)

-Full-time or part-time | Remote | $55 - $65k + KiwiSaver dependent on experience
+Full-time | Christchurch | $55 - $65k + KiwiSaver dependent on experience

 The Company